Oatbar - standalone desktop bar

 • Example:

-• hello passed via align: >10 will be hello
+• hello passed via align:_>10 will be _____hello

 Cookbook